Helios (operating system): Naming and servers

 A key feature in Helios is its distributed name system.
 A Helios network implements a single unified name space, with a virtual root node, optional virtual network structuring nodes, nodes for each processor, and sub-processor name spaces provided by services.
 Names are similar to those in Unix, using a forward slash separating character and textual naming elements.

 The name space is managed by the network server, which is started by the I/O server once the nucleus is booted on its first attached node.
 The network server uses a provided network map to allocate processor names and initialise drivers for hardware devices at specific nodes in the network.
 The kernel includes a name resolver, and manages a local cache of routes to previously resolved names.

 Servers are Helios processes that implement the General Server Protocol, typically with the support of the server library.
 The server protocol is conceptually similar to the Unix VFS API, and more closely to Plan 9's 9P.
 It requires that servers represent their resources as files, with standardised open/read/write/close-style operations.
 Similar to facilities such as /proc in Plan 9 and other Unix-like operating systems, resources such as files, I/O devices, users, and processes are all represented as virtual files in the namespace served by their managing process.

 Key servers in Helios are the previously mentioned loader, processor manager and network server, together with the session manager, the window server and the file server.
 Others include the keyboard, mouse, RS-232 and Centronics servers (built into the host I/O server), the null server (like Unix's /dev/null), and the logger server (like Unix's syslog).

 Programming and utilities

 From a user's perspective, Helios is quite similar to Unix.
 Most of the usual utility programs are provided, some with extensions to reflect the availability of multiple machines.

 What is not immediately apparent is that Helios extends the notion of Unix pipes into a language called Component Distribution Language (CDL).
 In CDL, a typical Unix shell pipeline such as ls is called a task force, and is transparently distributed by the Task Force Manager server across the available CPUs.
 CDL extends traditional Unix syntax with additional operators for bi-directional pipes, sequential and parallel process farm operators, load balancing and resource management.

 Helios applications can be written using C, C++, FORTRAN and Modula-2.
 The POSIX library assists in porting existing Unix software, and provides a familiar environment for programmers.
-Helios does not support programs written in the occam programming language.